William-B17/wg_autopilot/README.md

 ## Installation

-1. Add, Delete or Change models under 'acceptedvehs' .
+1. Add, Delete or Change models under `acceptedvehs` in `vs_client.lua`.

-2. Remember to add wg_autopilot to your server.cfg 'start wg_autopilot'.
+2. Remember to add `start wg_autopilot` to your server.cfg.

 ## ps

 I decided not to add a config.lua because the script is small.

-If any problems occur please contact me on discord at william_g#9763
+If any problems occur please contact me on discord at `william_g#9763`.